When Do We Need Graph Neural Networks for Node Classification?: Measuring the Effect of Edge Bias

 The loss function of GNNs and MLP can be written as follows,

 where $W$ is the learnable parameter matrix.
 When $\hat{A} Z \approx Z$,

 This suggests that GNNs work more effectively than graph-agnostic methods when NTV$^\mathcal{G}(Z)$ is small.
 However, when labels are non-smooth on $\mathcal{G}$, a projection onto the column space of $\hat{A}$ will hurt the expressive power of the model.
-In a nutshell, GNNs potentially have stronger expressive power than NNs when NTV$^\mathcal{G}(Z)$ is small. \paragraph{NSV} We first rewrite the softmax function as follows,
+In a nutshell, GNNs potentially have stronger expressive power than NNs when NTV$^\mathcal{G}(Z)$ is small.